tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   Feature Edges.
 * *Surface Layers* specifies the number of surface layers that are to be added to surfaces of this object.
-Addition of surface layers requires that the *Do Layer Addition Phase* option icon at top is activated.
+Addition of surface layers requires that the *Do Layer Addition Phase* option (icon at GUI top) is activated.
+Default value -1 means that no surface layers are specified.
+Value zero means that no layers are allowed.
 * *Face Zone Type* decides the type of face zones that are to be created for surface: